tani/vim-jetpack/README.md

 ### vim-plug style

-The most of vim-plug users can migrate to JETPACK.vim by `:%s/plug/pack/g` and `:%s/Plug/Pack/g`.
+The most of vim-plug users can migrate to vim-jetpack by `:%s/plug/pack/g` and `:%s/Plug/Pack/g`.

 ```vim